kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 3. Automate setting up the application in Vagrant with Ansible
 4. Manually set up our Amazon instance and deploy our application to it
 5. Automate the Amazon setup with Terraform
-6. Automatically provision our Amazon account with Terraform and deploy with Ansible
+6. Deploy to Amazon with Ansible

 ## Local Development